cherrypush/cherrypush.com/README.md

 ## Contributing

-The best way to get started is by watching some of the live sessions where we implement together some of the Cherry features that you currently use in production.
+In addition to the above-mentioned docs, a good way to get started contributing is to watch some of the live sessions below.
+This should give you insights on how to navigate the codebase and help you with your first few steps.

-#### Cherry CLI (JavaScript)
+Cherry CLI (JavaScript):

 - Add support for array of globs: https://youtu.be/zPrVUFDcQ5Y
 - Sort results of cherry run: https://youtu.be/ZjJqDBLbM-E

-#### Cherry App (Ruby on Rails)
+Cherry App (Ruby on Rails):

 - Add a new API endpoint + controller tests: https://youtu.be/vh1bCTe16Bs